A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Male:

-- Just like any other dog breed, Dobies also have some characteristics that add to their masculinity.
-Namely, their muscular bodies, stocky heads, and larger sizes.
+• Like any other dog breed, Dobies also have some characteristics that add to their masculinity.
+Namely, more muscle mass, stocky heads, and larger sizes.

-- Female Dobies are slimmer and sharper than males.
+• Female Dobermans are slimmer and sharper than males.

-Next to the physical stature, another characteristic that sex hormones determine is temperament.
+Next to physical stature, another characteristic that sex hormones determine is temperament and personality.

 Male:

-- Take them to public places or in social gatherings, they’ll be calm and happy to accompany you.
+• Take them to public places or social gatherings; they’ll be calm and happy to accompany you.

-- You might like male Doberman for their easy-going personality.
+• You might like male Dobermans for their easy-going personality.

 Female:

-- If I define Female Doberman behavior in one word, that is, ‘MOODY.’
+• If I define female Doberman behavior in one word, it is ‘MOODY.’

-- You might be surprised to know that females mature at 2-years of their age.
-Two times earlier than their counterparts, REALLY!
+• You might be surprised to know that females mature at two years of age—two times earlier than their counterparts!

-- This quick development makes them a more responsible doggie.
+• This quick development makes them a more responsible dog.
 They are much cleaner than male Dobies.
-They eat without making any mess and get less distracted.
-And that’s a good thing, right?
+They eat without making any mess and get less distracted, and that’s good.

-- Cuddle with them.
-Or play with them – at home or a place they are comfortable in – they are the best companions.
-However, if you want to hang out with female Dobies in places like dog parks, they’ll take some time to be comfortable.
+• Cuddle or play with them—at home or in a comfortable place—they are the best companions.
+However, if you hang out with female Dobies in places like dog parks, they’ll take some time to get comfortable.

 Are Female or Male Dobermans More Aggressive?

-When it comes to aggression, both genders are somehow aggressive in their distinct ways.
-If that statement somehow sounds vague, let me define to you what I mean.
+Regarding aggression, both genders are aggressive in their distinct ways.
+If that statement sounds vague, let me explain what I mean.

-Female pups are smaller in size than male puppies.
-So, they have to be a little more aggressive to avoid being pushed by their larger cognates.
-That’s a kind of self-protection.
+Female pups are smaller than males, so they must be a little more aggressive to avoid being pushed by their larger cognates.
+This is a kind of self-protection.

 Same-sex aggression is also another factor.
-A study released in a journal by American Veterinary Medical Association states that “79% of aggression issues that happened in the same house were between same-sex dogs.
-And among those 68% were females.”
+A study released in a journal by the American Veterinary Medical Association states that “79% of aggression issues that happened in the same house were between same-sex dogs.
+And among those, 68% were females.”

-And in Doberman, male or female, you’ll find both.
-However, they have their own learning pace that is totally defined by their genders.
+And in Dobermans, male or female, you’ll find both.
+However, their learning pace is totally defined by their gender.

 Male:

-- Male Dobies have a short attention span.
-This makes training them a bit harder.
+• Male Dobies have a short attention span.
+This makes proper training them a bit harder.

-- Therefore, they are hard to potty train and teach something new at a younger age.
-But they have a strong desire to please their owner – always eager to perform the tasks their owner assigns them!
+• Therefore, they are difficult to potty train and teach something new at a younger age.
+But they strongly desire to please their owner and are always eager to perform their owner’s tasks!

 Female:

-- When it comes to trainability, I must say, females are more in tune with their owners and are highly trainable.
+• Regarding trainability, females are more in tune with their owners and are highly trainable.

-That’s all that makes a dog docile, isn’t it?
-But here’s a catch… Although female Doberman stand out in trainability, they are unwilling to accomplish task after task.
+That’s all that makes a dog docile.
+But here’s a catch… Although female Dobermans stand out in trainability, they are unwilling to accomplish task after task.

 Guarding Skills

-All Doberman Pinschers, be it a male or female, are great guardians.
+All Doberman Pinschers, be they male or female, are great guardians.
 They were bred to be guard dogs.

 Various factors affect the guarding skills of Doberman Pinschers regardless of their gender.
 Such as:

-Let’s see how male vs. female Doberman fare in safeguarding.
+Let’s see how male vs. female Dobermans fare in safeguarding.

 Male: